SuspiciousLookingOwl/transformice.js/website/docs/api/interfaces/clientevents.md

 •  **friendRemove**: (friend: [Player](../classes/player.md)) => void

-Emitted when a friend is disconnected
+Emitted when a friend is removed from friend list

 ___